haribharadwaj/protocols/Records.md

 - If subjects don't want to or don't have the documents needed for us to pay them, then we can't pay them and you should not run them.
-- After signing consent form, have them fill our mandatory form(s).
+- After signing consent form, have them fill our mandatory forms (see below).
-- Assign a subject ID for the individual on the "SubjectContacts.xls" sheet on Z-drive.
+- Assign a subject ID for the individual on the ```SubjectContacts.xlsx``` sheet on Z-drive.
 All data are then associated with the subject ID (Sxxx, e.g, S123).

 ### Mandatory forms obtained during the consent process and where to store this data

 All forms are available on Slack channel for printing.
 Paper copies will be in the cabinet.
+Please print more if you see that we are running low.

 - Consent form: Stored in binder (IRB-specific).
 Reconsent is always Ok.
 - Demographics form: Age, gender, race and ethnicity (Required by funding agencies).
 Paper copy stored with consent form.
 Electronically enter this info into our demographics spreadsheet on google drive (link of Slack).
 This will faciliate progress reports for NIH/NSF etc.
-- Intro form: Asks about native speaker status, and visa status.
-This will prompt you to inform international individuals appropriately.
+- Intro form: Asks one question each about native speaker status, loud sound-exposure status, and visa status.
+This will also prompt you to inform international individuals appropriately.
+Save this form on paper with the consent form.

 ## Subject payments (Specific to a combination of IRB and Grant)